masala/masala-parser/README.md

 Masala-Parser (like Parsec) is a top-down parser and doesn't like [Left Recursion](https://cs.stackexchange.com/a/9971).

-However, it is a resolved problem for this kind of parsers, with a lot of documentation.
-You can read more on
-[recursion with Masala](./documentation/recursion.md), and checkout examples on our Github repository (
+However, it is a resolved problem for this kind of parsers.
+You can read more on [recursion with Masala](./documentation/recursion.md), and checkout examples on our Github repository (
 [simple recursion](https://github.com/d-plaindoux/masala-parser/blob/master/integration-npm/examples/recursion/aaab-lazy-recursion.js),